Gilead posts third-quarter net loss, sales in line with Street estimates

-(Reuters) - Gilead Sciences Inc (GILD.O) on Thursday reported third-quarter results largely in line with Wall Street estimates, led by higher sales of its HIV drugs, but deal-related costs led to a net loss.
+Oct 24 (Reuters) - Gilead Sciences Inc on Thursday reported third-quarter results largely in line with Wall Street estimates, led by higher sales of its HIV drugs, but deal-related costs led to a net loss.

-California-based Gilead reported a net loss for the quarter of $1.2 billion, or 92 cents a share, which includes $3.9 billion in expenses related to its previously-announced investment in European biotech Galapagos NV (GLPG.AS).
+California-based Gilead reported a net loss for the quarter of $1.2 billion, or 92 cents a share, which includes $3.9 billion in expenses related to its previously-announced investment in European biotech Galapagos NV.

 The drugmaker said third-quarter adjusted earnings were $1.75 per share.
 Wall Street analysts, on average, expected $1.74 per share, according to IBES data from Refinitiv.